rlabrecque/Steamworks.NET/README.md

 _Steamworks.NET_ is a C# Wrapper for Valve's Steamworks API, it is intended for use with Unity.
 This project relies on dynamic libraries created by [CSteamworks](https://github.com/rlabrecque/CSteamworks).
 (Prebuilt and included for ease of use)

 _Steamworks.NET_ was designed to be as close as possible to the original C++ API, as such the documentation provided from Valve largely covers usage of _Steamworks.NET_.
-Niceties and C# Idioms can be implemented on top of _Steamworks.NET_ easily.
+Niceties and C# Idioms can be easily implemented on top of _Steamworks.NET_.

 The included CSteamworks.dll was built with VS2010, and as such requires [Microsoft Visual C++ 2010 Redistributable Package (x86)](http://www.microsoft.com/en-us/download/details.aspx?id=5555).
 You must also ship this to customers via Installation -> Installers on the Steam Partner Website.